DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/advanced_configuration.md

   }
 ```

-`RumUserActionDetector` will detect tap actions with certan standard Flutter widgets including `ElevatedButton`, `TextButton`, `CupertinoButton`, `BottomNavigationBar`, `TabBar`, `InkWell`, and `GestureDetector`.
+`RumUserActionDetector` detects tap actions with certain standard Flutter widgets including `ElevatedButton`, `TextButton`, `CupertinoButton`, `BottomNavigationBar`, `TabBar`, `InkWell`, and `GestureDetector`.

-For most button types, the detector will look for a `Text` widget child to use as the description of the action.
-In order cases, it will look for a child `Semantics` object, or an `Icon` whith its `Icon.semanticlsLabel` proprety set.
-If you want more fine grained control of the description of the action, you can also enclose your Widget tree in a [`RumUserActionAnnotation`][6].
-All interactions with supported Flutter widgets under the Annotation will use its description.
+For most button types, the detector looks for a `Text` widget child to use as the description of the action.
+In other cases, it looks for a child `Semantics` object, or an `Icon` with its `Icon.semanticlsLabel` property set.
+If you want more fine grained control of the description of the action, you can enclose your Widget tree in a [`RumUserActionAnnotation`][6].
+All interactions with supported Flutter widgets under the Annotation use its description.

 For example: